MY CITY: LONDON

 NAME: JULIE LINDEN

-Why I visit My City: I visit London to find good stories, grab a drink with friends and simply because it’s one of the greatest cities on earth.
+Why London: I visit London to find good stories, grab a drink with friends and simply because it’s one of the greatest cities on earth.
 And because of the obvious: the city pulse, metropolitan feel, shopping and musicals… But don’t forget the less obvious – dare to go outside the inner city comfort zone and discover new territory.
 London is so much more than Oxford Street, Primark and Harrods!

 My first memory: I first came to London when I was around 17 years old.
 One of the highlights was taking a very realistic picture with the wax figure of Tom Cruise at Madame Tussaud’s (holding his hand, of course).
 Rummaging around the food section of Harrods was also a treat.